20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 6-8 ft

-Umbrella Tree is one of the popular, easy to grow and propagate tree-like indoor plants and is an ideal statement plant for the large spaces.
+Umbrella Tree is one of the popular, easy-care tree-like plants with large leaves, ideal for a bold statement in the large spaces.

 Schefflera actinophylla gets its common name, 'umbrella Tree', from its large finger-like glossy leaflets radiating like umbrella spokes.
 The common name, 'Octopus Tree', is because of its spectacular, red-colored, tentacle-like flowers.

-Australia Umbrella Tree grows best in bright light away from direct sunshine, moderate warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Australia Umbrella Tree grows best in bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
 Learn more on how to grow and care for Umbrella Tree.

 5. Fiddle Leaf Fig